Jazzyspoon/Chat-w-Me/README.txt

 ● The chat interface and functionality must be created using the Gifted Chat library.
 ● The app’s codebase must contain comments.

+This app was created for the Career Foundry Full Stack Web Developer program